graphql-python/graphql-relay-py/README.md

 ```

 This shows adding a `ships` field to the `Faction` object that is a connection.
-It uses `connection_definitions({name: 'Ship', nodeType: shipType})` to create
+It uses `connection_definitions('Ship', shipType)` to create the connection
-the connection type, adds `connection_args` as arguments on this function, and
+type, adds `connection_args` as arguments on this function, and then implements
-then implements the resolver function by passing the array of ships and the
+the resolver function by passing the array of ships and the arguments to
-arguments to `connection_from_list`.
+`connection_from_array`.

 ### Object Identification